-Enabled (default) Enable cache Disabled Disable cache
+The choice: Enabled Enable cache The choice: Disabled Disable cache

 External Cache

 Cache memory is additional memory that is much faster than conventional DRAM (system memory).
 Most, but not all, modern PCs have additional (external) cache memory.
 When the CPU requests data, the system transfers the requested data from the main DRAM into cache memory, for even faster access by the CPU.